 Northeastern University Alumni Center, 716 Columbus Ave, 6th floor, Boston, MA 02120

-In collaboration with the North American Indian Center of Boston and Northeastern University, the City of Boston is convening a symposium of Indigenous Women and 2-Spirit Individuals.
-With the recent changes to the Native American Graves Protection and Repatriation Act (NAGPRA), museums and galleries have taken a step back to re-evaluate During this symposium, you will hear from experts in museum curation, arts, history, and culture.
-They will be sharing their work, recommendations, and visions for the future.”
+In collaboration with the North American Indian Center of Boston and Northeastern University, the City of Boston convened a symposium of Indigenous Women and 2-Spirit Individuals.
+With the recent changes to the Native American Graves Protection and Repatriation Act (NAGPRA), museums and galleries have taken a step back to re-evaluate During this symposium, the audience heard from experts in museum curation, arts, history, and culture.
+They shared their work, recommendations, and visions for the future.”

-Tess Lukey Keynote, The Trustees of Reservations, Associate Curator of Native American Art, Aquinnah Wampanoag
+Tess Lukey (Aquinnah Wampanoag) The Trustees of Reservations, Associate Curator of Native American Art

-Shandiin Brown Moderator, Diné (Navajo), RISD, Assistant Curator, Native American Art
+Sháńdíín Brown (Dine’) Assistant Curator, Native American Art, RISD

-Leah Hopkins Panelist, Narragansett, Manager of Museum Education and Programs, Haffenreffer Museum of Anthropology
+Leah Hopkins (Narragansett) Manager of Museum Education and Programs, Haffenreffer Museum of Anthropology, Brown University

 Sponsored by: Northeastern University, City of Boston; City of Boston New Urban Mechanics, City of Boston Equity and Inclusion North American Indian Center of Boston